JwonLe/372final/Instructions on running hangman.md

 ---

+## 0. Running the Test
+- Run the program with `dotnet run -- test`.
+- This command only runs tests and terminates the program, not running the game.

+---

 ## 1. Starting the Game
 - Run the program with `dotnet run`.
 - If `playerScore.txt` exists, it will load your last saved score.